DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 💢The request control process provides an organized framework within which users can request modifications, managers can conduct cost/benefit analyses, and developers can prioritize tasks.
     - 💢Change control provides an organized framework within which multiple developers can create and test solutions prior to rolling them out into a production environment.
     - 💢Release control includes acceptance testing to ensure that any alterations to end-user work tasks are understood and functional.
+    - 💢Configuration control ensures that changes to software versions are made in accordance with the change control and configuration management process.
+Updates can be made only from authorized distributions in accordance with those policies.
     - Change management controls provide a process to control, document, track, and audit all system changes.
     - The change management process includes multiple steps that build upon each other:
         - 🔐Change request: a change request can come from any part of an org and pertain to almost any topic; companies typically use some type of change management software.